AnjaliSolanki04/LSA-Service-Booking-API/README.md

 ci: run test suite against PostgreSQL 16
 ```

+### What this repository actually shows

+Being straight about it, because the history is public and easily checked: this
+was built solo against a short deadline, and the work landed as a small number of
+commits on `main` rather than through the branch-and-pull-request cycle above.
+Nothing here was code-reviewed, because there was no second reviewer to do it.

+The branching model is what I practise on a team, not a claim about this
+repository's commit graph.

 ### Line-ending discipline

 `.gitattributes` pins `* text=auto eol=lf`.
 Without it, a Windows checkout
 rewrites every file with CRLF, and the next commit reports thousands of phantom
 changed lines that bury the real diff.
+This is not hypothetical: before the file
+was added, a single commit from a Windows working tree showed 43 files and ~6,100
-Pinning the stored form means the
+changed lines, of which fewer than 50 were real.
+Pinning the stored form means
-repository reads identically regardless of the operating system a contributor
+the repository reads identically regardless of contributor operating system.
-uses.

-### A note on scope

-This is a solo hiring project, so the "one approving review" half of a real
-branch-protection rule cannot be demonstrated — there is no second reviewer.
-On
+### On a team

-a team I would additionally enable branch protection on `main` requiring a green
-CI run and one approving review, with direct pushes disabled.
+Branch protection on `main`: a green CI run required, one approving review, no
+direct pushes.

 ---